verisign/storm-graphite/README.md

 ```

 You can also experiment with parallelism hints larger than one, or change the bucket time to suit your needs.

+### Execution model

+The Graphite metrics consumer will run for every topology with which it is registered:

+* If you have added the metrics consumer to Storm's global configuration file `storm.yaml, then every topology will run
+  its own metrics consumer.
+* If you have registered the metrics consumer on a topology level, i.e. via a topology's configuration, then it will
+  run only for this topology / these topologies.

+At runtime the metrics consumer is executed as a system bolt, which is hidden in the Storm UI by default (click on
+the button "Show System Stats" at the bottom of the Storm UI to display the bolt).
+Every other, non-system topology
+component (i.e. spouts and bolts) is then wired to the metrics system bolt and will be sending metrics to the bolt
+on a `topology.builtin.metrics.bucket.size.secs` interval.

+For example, if you have a topology with:

+* 1 spout with parallelism 5
+* 1 bolt A with parallelism 8
+* 1 bolt B with parallelism 3

+then `5 + 8 + 3 = 16` spout/bolt instances are sending a full set of metrics every
+`N = topology.builtin.metrics.bucket.size.secs` seconds to the metrics consumer bolt.

+What does this mean for Graphite?
+First, every set of metrics being sent to the bolt will cause a new TCP
+connection being established to Graphite, which will be closed again once the set of metrics has been fully sent to
+Graphite.
+In our example above, 16 connections will be created/closed during a window of `N` seconds.

 <a name="graphite-configuration"></a>